unparalleled-js/docs-1/connectors/workday-rest/approve-reject-inbox-task-action.md

 # Workday REST - Approve/reject inbox task action

 Use this action to approve or reject an inbox task.
-For this action to be successful, the inbox task must have a stepType descriptor of **Approval**.
+For this action to be successful, the inbox task must have a **Step type** (API name: stepType) descriptor of **Approval**.

 ![Approve/reject inbox task action](/assets/images/workday-rest/approve-reject-inbox-task.png)
 *Approve/reject inbox task action*